aparij/kaggle_asus/README.md

 kaggle_asus
 ===========

-My entry to Kaggle's ASUS Malfunctional Components Prediction.
+My entry to Kaggle's ASUS Malfunctional Components Prediction - http://www.kaggle.com/c/pakdd-cup-2014.
 Top 25% entry.

 The best model was simple survival analysis with some blending of linear regression.
 I used the excellent Lifelines package https://github.com/CamDavidsonPilon/lifelines for survival analysis.
 Got into top 25%